HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 If you need some random floats to put in the test programs use :code:`od -f /dev/random` as a source of inspiration.

-Don’t use :function:`sprintf` to create output strings in the tests.
+Don’t use :func:`sprintf` to create output strings in the tests.
 It can cause hard to find bugs in the test programs themselves.
-The functions :function:`sl_test_...` support format string arguments so use these instead.
+The functions :func:`sl_test_...` support format string arguments so use these instead.

 Compilation
 ---------------------------------------